Marian Bleeke • Cleveland State University

 53 Susan Margaret Conrad, “The Household Structure of the Medieval Castle and the Organization of Space: From the Eleventh through the Fourteenth Centuries” (MA thesis, California State University at Fullerton, 1992), 85, 95-96, 103-6.

 54 Crawford, “Ballynahinch Castle”, 424.
-On the interior organization of tower house castles, see Rory Sherlock, “Changing Perceptions: Spatial Analysis and the Study of the Irish Tower House” Château Galliard 24 (2010): 239-250; and his, “The Evolution of the Irish Tower House as Domestic Space,” Proceedings of the Royal Irish Academy Section C: Archaeology, Linguistics, and Literature 111C (2011): 115-40.
+On the interior organization of tower house castles, see Rory Sherlock, “Changing Perceptions: Spatial Analysis and the Study of the Irish Tower House” Château Galliard 24 (2010): 239-250; and his, “The Evolution of the Irish Tower House as Domestic Space,” Proceedings of the Royal Irish Academy Section C: Archaeology, Linguistics, and Literature 111C (2011): 115-40. https://doi.org/10.1353/ria.2011.0007

 55 Mary McAuliffe, “The Lady in the Tower: The Social and Political Role of Women in Tower-House Castles,” in The Fragility of her Sex?, 153-54.

-56 onception during menstruation was often cited as a cause of leprosy, for example, and menstruating women were thought to stain mirrors and poison the air.
-See Saul Nathaniel Brody, The Disease of the Soul: Leprosy in Medieval Literature (Ithaca: Cornell University Press, 1974), 54-55; Francoise Beriac, Histoire des Lepreux au Moyen Age: une Societe d’Exclus (Paris: Editions Imago, 1988), 22-23; and Suzannah Biernoff, Sight and Embodiment in the Middle Ages (New York: Palgrave Macmillan, 2002), 52; Helen Rodnite Lemay, Women’ Secrets: A Translation of Pseudo-Albertus Magnus’ De Secretis Melierum with Commentaries (Albany: State University of New York Press, 1992), 129-131.
+56 Conception during menstruation was often cited as a cause of leprosy, for example, and menstruating women were thought to stain mirrors and poison the air.
+See Saul Nathaniel Brody, The Disease of the Soul: Leprosy in Medieval Literature (Ithaca: Cornell University Press, 1974), 54-55; Francoise Beriac, Histoire des Lepreux au Moyen Age: une Societe d’Exclus (Paris: Editions Imago, 1988), 22-23; and Suzannah Biernoff, Sight and Embodiment in the Middle Ages (New York: Palgrave Macmillan, 2002), 52. https://doi.org/10.1057/9780230508354; Helen Rodnite Lemay, Women’ Secrets: A Translation of Pseudo-Albertus Magnus’ De Secretis Melierum with Commentaries (Albany: State University of New York Press, 1992), 129-131.

 57 Ordnance Survey Letters, Co.
 Tipperary, I: 316c.